Main Types of Revenue

 1. Selling Assets

-The most common method for generating income is to sell something.
-Your customer buys the product, and they do with it what they please.
+The most common methods for generating income is to sell assets.
+This involves the customer buying a product and using it as they please.

-If your business primarily offers services, you might be able to increase your income by offering products associated with your services.
-For example, a tutoring company could start selling educational materials, or a landscaping business could start selling landscaping materials to do-it-yourselfers.
+If your business is primarily a service provider, you might be able to increase your income by offering products associated with your services.
+For instance, hairdressers often sell hair products to their customers to use at home.
+If you’re a fitness gym you could sell training equipment, or a landscaping company might sell materials to do-it-yourselfers.

 2. Usage Fees